DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/AWS/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/Thingsboard/ChooseCAName.png)

 5a-3.
-Basic details of CA are auto loaded.
+Basic details of CA are automatically loaded.
 The fields can be modified to suit the CA.

 ![KEYNOA](/img/KEYNOA/Thingsboard/CABasicDetails.png)